UAE envoy, Pervaiz discuss bilateral ties

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 During the meeting, both talked about matters of mutual interest and peace in the region.
 Pervaiz Elahi said the UAE had always demonstrated special love for Pakistani brethren.
 He paid tributes to the UAE for cooperation and assistance in the establishment of hospitals and other development works in Pakistan.
 He said, “We are proud of our old relations with the UAE and friendship between the two countries is immortal which has strengthened with our historical, cultural, literary, economic and social relations.
-I believe bilateral relations between Pakistan and the UAE will improve.”
-Pervaiz Elahi said there were vast opportunities for investment in energy, education, agriculture, livestock and other sectors in Pakistan from which foreign investors can adequately benefit.
-The UAE ambassador said he desired progress and development of both countries and Pakistan and the UAE should benefit from each other’s expertise in all spheres of life.
+I believe bilateral relations between Pakistan and the UAE will improve.